Asifanwar59/nextbyte_ai_assistant/README.md

 # Nextbyte AI Assistant

 ## Introduction
-Nextbyte AI Assistant is an enterprise-grade agent based RAG solution that enables users to query local PDF repositories using Large Language Models.
+Nextbyte AI Assistant is an agentic orchestration based RAG solution that enables users to query local PDF repositories using Large Language Models.
 Built with a unified architecture, it integrates robust safety guardrails and advanced orchestration/workflow to ensure reliable, context-aware interactions.

 ## Key Features
 Local Data Sync: Automated scanning and indexing of PDFs from project-root/data/uploads, removing the need for manual browser-based uploads.